-by guest blogger Chris Epting featuring Marilyn, his 11-year-old rescue dog
+Please enjoy this guest post by blogger Chris Epting featuring Marilyn, his 11-year-old rescue dog.

 The Dog Beach here in Surf City has become famous throughout Southern California.
 More than a mile of undeveloped beach along one of the prettiest stretches of the coast makes it very popular both for locals and out-of-town visitors.
 Marilyn loves it, and there are other places where simply going for a walk becomes much more special.

 Just a few minutes from the shore is Huntington Beach’s Central Park, over 350 acres of dog-friendly play space featuring beautiful trails and plenty of open grass fields.
 Marilyn loves Central Park, and here’s a little secret: While dogs must be leashed in the park, there’s actually a leash-free dog park within Central Park, on the east side of Edwards Street between Ellis Avenue and Talbert Avenue.
 Dogs can roam free in Dog Park, and get a chance to play with other dogs their size.
 There are two sides to Dog Park: one for small dogs and puppies, and one for large dogs.
 Dog Park also has a dog-walk-of-fame, snacks, and seating for dog owners.
 Enter at the Inlet Drive parking lot.
 Hours are weekdays from 9 a.m. to 7 p.m., and weekends 10 a.m. to 7 p.m.

 A lesser known local spot that Marilyn just adores is the Brightwater trail.
 Located just off of Brightwater Drive, it’s a great way to experience the Bolsa Chica wetlands and spectacular views of the ocean from the upper mesa.
 The well-manicured trail is very dog-friendly, but unless you live here, you’d probably never discover it.